eshaz/icecast-metadata-js/src/icecast-metadata-stats/README.md

     * Available on Shoutcast versions
     * Unavailable on Icecast
   * **Data Usage**: low
-    * The simplicity of this source makes it the lowest in data usage
-    * Data usage is usually less than 500 bytes.
+    * Contains a list of next songs in XML format
   * **Information Provided**: n/a
     * Provides information on upcoming songs.
     * This is the only api that provides this information.